 Customer reviews provide us with valuable information about a customer’s real life experience after using a service or product.
-These reviews can be written through Google, company websites, social media, review sites such as Product Review, and help us to make an informed decision before we buy.
 Restaurants, hotels, appliances, and electronic goods are some of the most popular things that we like to review.
-According to a survey by Yotpo, nearly 80% of people said that customer reviews impact their decision to purchase.

 1. Many customer reviews are fake

-Some online review sites have been identified to have been removing or editing customer reviews.
+Some review sites have been caught removing or editing customer reviews.
 This is hugely misleading to consumers as the collection of reviews does not accurately reflect the views of customers.
-Even if these sites make their review publishing policy ‘accessible’, it still runs in the face of the consumer using the reviews as a trusted source of information.
 Here is an example of a Australia’s largest online medical booking group altering patient reviews:

-Some customer review platforms have commercial arrangements whereby customer reviews can be ‘managed’, again creating an inaccurate picture of true customer experiences.
+Some customer review sites have commercial arrangements whereby customer reviews can be somewhat ‘manipulated’, creating an inaccurate picture of the true customer experience.
 Examples include:

-- Selecting their favourite review/s to appear on the top of the page.
+- Companies can select their favourite review/s to appear on the top of the page.

-- Giving customers (of partnering businesses) who attempt to submit a negative review, the opportunity to contact the business directly to help resolve the issue rather than posting the review.
+- Customers who attempt to submit a negative review, are given the opportunity to contact the business directly to help resolve the issue rather than posting the review.

 Here is an example of a ‘brand management’ system whereby partnering businesses can pay to have control over their reviews:

-As you can see, customer reviews are not always what they seem.
-The trick for us as consumers is to be aware of this, and be clever in how we interpret these reviews to best help us make a decision on a product or service.
+So, can we trust customer reviews?
+As you can see, they are not always what they seem.
+The trick for us as consumers is to be aware of this, and be clever in how we interpret these reviews.
 Here are some tips!

-- Try to avoid reading reviews on the first page – they may have been placed there purposely
+- Try to avoid reading reviews on the first page – they may have been placed there intentionally.